 Setting Up Your Amazon PPC Campaign

-As we mentioned in our post on Sponsored Products, there are a few basic requirements for anyone who wants to set up an Amazon campaign.
+As we mentioned in our post on Sponsored Products, there are a few basic requirements for anyone who wants to set up an Amazon Sellers and vendors have a variety of ad… More.
 And the ad placement tips we offered in this post still apply.
 You’ll need:

 - profitable products with good click-through rate;